 CSB/SJU offers a range of learning environments suited to development of the professional nurse including classroom, nursing laboratory, and clinical settings.
 Nursing faculty have high expectations for student professional behavior and continuously strive to develop challenging learning situations, such as with simulated learning, to represent actual care situations.

-The College of Saint Benedict/Saint John's University department of nursing expects to be at the forefront in the areas of professionalism, quality, innovation, and leadership.
-We envision a strong emphasis on intercultural competence and undergraduate research, particularly through opportunities to study abroad and partnered scholarly inquiry.
+The College of Saint Benedict/Saint John's University Department of Nursing will strive for excellence in the areas of professionalism, quality, innovation, and leadership.
+We envision a strong emphasis on lifelong learning, global citizenship and undergraduate research, particularly through opportunities to study abroad and partnered scholarly inquiry.

 As the Department of Nursing moves forward with its mission and vision, it is guided by the following core values.
-These values are grounded in Catholic principles and Benedictine traditions, the liberal arts, and professional nursing values and standards.
+These values are grounded in Catholic and Benedictine traditions and values, the liberal arts, and professional nursing values and standards.
 The College of Saint Benedict/Saint John's University Department of Nursing values...

-Program Goal 1: Provide an exceptional educational experience where students integrate Benedictine values, liberal arts, and nursing science as a basis for entry-level nursing practice and graduate study.
+Program Goal 1: Provide an exceptional educational experience where students integrate Catholic and Benedictine traditions and values, liberal arts, and nursing science as a basis for entry-level nursing practice and graduate study.

 • Program (Curriculum) Outcome 1.1: Provide quality and safe nursing care across the levels of prevention.